tantek/spec-labels-min/README.md

 Eg For W3C spec development

+See examples on this repo.
+See all the labels at: https://github.com/sandhawke/spec-labels-min/labels?sort=name-asc

 ## To copy to your repo

 1. Delete all existing labels that you're not using